 The Journey of Recovery

 Overcoming an eating disorder is a challenging journey, often marked by relapses and prolonged recovery periods.
 For many, even after recovery, food retains a unique significance in their lives.

 NOTE: There are hypnotherapists who specialise in assisting people with eating disorders.
-If you’re in Melbourne, then we recommend contacting us and we can place you in touch with someone we can recommend.
-As someone who has a close friend battling an eating disorder, I’ve seen first hand what this condition can do and felt it was important to share information about it on my site.
+If you’re in Melbourne, then I recommend contacting me and I can place you in touch with someone we can recommend.
+As someone who has seen people battling an eating disorder, I know first-hand what this condition can do and felt it was important to share information about it on my site.
 Discussion equals knowledge and knowledge equals power.